-The Atlanta Metropolitan College Alumni Association (AMCAA) was founded to serve the college alumni in a variety of ways.
-Membership in the AMC Alumni Association is open to all graduates, students who attended the college, and former students of Atlanta Junior College.
+The Atlanta Metropolitan College Alumni Association (AMCAA) was founded to serve the College alumni in a variety of ways.
+Membership in the AMC Alumni Association is open to all graduates, students who attended the College, and former students of Atlanta Junior College.
 Members of the Atlanta Metropolitan College Alumni Association enjoy the benefits of Atlanta Metropolitan College and its programs.

 It is the goal of the AMCAA to generate and maintain spirit and tradition, and also to serve AMC students and alumni as a whole.
-As a liaison between alumni and the college, the Association coordinates programs to benefit its members.
-In addition, the Association disseminates college information about current events and topics of interest throughout the entire AMC community.
+As a liaison between alumni and the College, the Association coordinates programs to benefit its members.
+In addition, the Association disseminates College information about current events and topics of interest throughout the entire AMC community.

-Under the direction and management of the Director of Alumni Affairs, the office issues membership cards, interacts with alumni, maintains alumni records, and publishes alumni announcements and news.
-Furthermore, the Alumni Affairs staff coordinates its efforts with other offices of the college and the AMC Foundation Board of Directors.
+Under the direction and management of the Director of Institutional Advancement, the Alumni Affairs office issues membership cards, interacts with alumni, maintains alumni records, and publishes alumni announcements and news.
+Furthermore, the Alumni Affairs staff coordinates its efforts with other offices of the College and the AMC Foundation Board of Directors.